HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/install/kubernetes_deployment/preparation/optional_tasks/optional_labels_annotations.md

 !!!note "Notes:"
     -   Additional labels are not mandatory for a deployment.
-    -   Ensure that you do not overwrite existing DX Labels such as the following:
+    -   Ensure that you do not overwrite existing DX Compose Labels such as the following:
         -  `release`
         -  `helm.sh/chart`
         -  `app.kubernetes.io/version`